MRCIEU/CheckSumStats/README.md

 ## Installation

-To install the latest version of mrQC, perform as normal:
+To install the latest version of CheckSumStats, perform as normal:

 ``` r
 install.packages("devtools")